Get started with C#

 This section provides short, simple tutorials that let you quickly build an application using C# and .NET Core.
 There are getting started topics for Visual Studio 2017 and Visual Studio Code.
-You can build either a simple Hello World application or, if you have Visual Studio 2017, a simple class library that can be used by other applications.
+These articles assume some programming experience.
+If your are new to programming, try our introduction to C# interactive tutorials.

 The following topics are available:

-Visual Studio 2017, the latest release of Visual Studio, lets you code, compile, run, debug, profile, and publish your applications from a integrated development environment for Windows.
+Visual Studio 2017, the latest release of Visual Studio, lets you code, compile, run, debug, profile, and publish your applications from an integrated development environment for Windows.

 The topic lets you create and run a simple Hello World application and then modify it to run a slightly more interactive Hello World application.
 Once you've finished building and running your application, you can also learn how to debug it and how to publish it so that it can be run on any platform supported by .NET Core.